checkly/theheadless.dev/blog/posts/basics-performance.md

 :::
 ::::

 The Resource Timing API allows us to zoom in to single resources and get accurate information about how quickly they are being loaded.
+For example, we could specifically look at our website's logo:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab Puppeteer